Evora - UNESCO World Heritage in the Alentejo

 - Explore the fishing route, the Rota do Peixe, on a road trip

 - Try the regional Alentejo cuisine with fish, shrimp and cilantro

+Arrival by plane, bus or train*.
 The nearest airport is Lisbon (130 km).
-There you can also rent a car.
+You can also rent a car there.

 Accommodation near Evora

 Hotels and accommodations in Évora and surroundings * You can also book via booking.com.
 We have however in the Vitoria Stone Hotel * spent the night.

 Book here Trips to and in Evora *